On the smooth transfer for Guo-Jacquet relative trace formulae: Representability

 Fix $X_0\neq0$ in $\CN$.
 Let $(X_0,\d(X_0),Y_0)$ be an $\fs\fl_2$-triple as in Lemma \ref{lem. sl2-triple}.
 Consider the map

-One can show that $\psi$ is everywhere submersive.
-Denote $\omega=\psi(H\times\fs_{Y_0})$, which is an open and $H$-invariant subset of $\fs(F)$.
+By the same discussion as that of \cite[Part VI, \S4]{hc1}, we see that $\psi$ is everywhere submersive.
+Set $\omega=\psi(H\times\fs_{Y_0})$, which is an open and $H$-invariant subset of $\fs(F)$.
 Since $\psi$ is everywhere submersive, we have a surjective linear map such that for every locally integrable function $p$ on $\omega$.